CarterLi/vue3-ace-editor/README.md

 ## Deferences with [vue2-ace-editor](https://github.com/chairuosen/vue2-ace-editor)

 1. This component uses [ace-builds](https://www.npmjs.com/package/ace-builds) directly, instead of the outdated wrapper [brace](https://www.npmjs.com/package/brace)
-1. Ace modes and themes are automatically resolved using `ace-builds/webpack-resolver`, no manual-import required.
 1. DOM size changes are detected automatically using [ResizeObserver](resize-observer-polyfill), thus no `width` / `height` props needed.
 1. For easier usage, more props / events added / emitted.
     1. Prop `readonly`: This Boolean attribute indicates that the user cannot modify the value of the control.